Xilinx/Vitis-Tutorials/Vitis_System_Design/Design_Tutorials/03-Versal_AI_Edge_Gen2_Design_Flow/step3.md

     ```bash
     cd ref_files
-    make all YOCTO_QEMU_ARTIFACTS=versal-2ve-2vm-vek385-sdt-qemu-prebuilt_11151020/ ##Extracted in previous step.
+    make all YOCTO_QEMU_ARTIFACTS=amd-cortexa78-mali-common_vek385_qemu_prebuilt/ ##Extracted in previous step.
     ```

-    `versal-2ve-2vm-vek385-sdt-qemu-prebuilt_11151020/` is a flag to specify the common WIC image path.
-Please contact your AMD FAE to download the common WIC image from the Xilinx secure website and provide the path to the flag.
+    `amd-cortexa78-mali-common_vek385_qemu_prebuilt/` is a flag to specify the common WIC image path.
+Download this artifact (EDF v26.06, matching Vitis 2026.1) from the [AMD account downloads portal](https://account.amd.com/en/forms/downloads/xef.html) and provide the extracted path to the flag.

 - Hardware run